-Perianal adenocarcinomas metastasize seldom (in about 15% of cases).
+These tumours appear in both intact as well as neutered male and female dogs.
+Malignant tumours have a tendency to grow faster than benign ones, be less mobile and firmer.
+Perianal adenocarcinomas metastasize infrequently (in about 15% of cases).
 The most frequent places metastases occur are the local lymph nodes, seldom the lungs, liver, kidneys and bone.

-The benign form (adenoma) occurs relatively frequently (more than 50% of tumors around the anus), at an average age of 10 years, whilst the malignant form (adenocarcinoma) appears less frequently (between 3-21% of tumors around the anus) at an average age of 11 years.
+The benign form (adenoma) occurs relatively frequently (more than 50% of tumours around the anus), at an average age of 10 years, whilst the malignant form (adenocarcinoma) appears less frequently (between 3-21% of tumours around the anus) at an average age of 11 years.

-The benign form occurs more in the Beagle, Bulldog, Cocker Spaniel and Samoyeed, whereas the malignant form mainly affects males of large races.
+The benign form occurs more in the beagle, Bulldog, Cocker Spaniel and Samoyeed, whereas the malignant form mainly affects males of large breeds.

-- Malignant form: this form resembles the benign one, but grows faster, is firmer, ulcerates, attaches to underlying tissues, relapses when the margins were very limited during surgery and is generally larger than the benign form.
-For large tissue masses the chances are higher this leads to obstruction and difficulties defecating, pain or irritation around the anus.
-Although rarely the case, it’s possible that the lymph nodes which contain metastases swell up so much, they’ll cause pressure on the intestines and severely complicate the stool passage.
+- Malignant form: this form resembles the benign one, but grows faster, is firmer, ulcerates, attaches to underlying tissues, relapses when the surgical margins were very narrow and is generally larger than the benign form.
+Large tissue masses are likely to cause obstruction and difficulties defecating, pain or irritation around the anus.
+Although rarely the case, metastases in the abdominal lymph nodes can significantly enlarge the affected lymph nodes.
+In turn, this causes pressure on the intestines and complicates bowel movements.